 - Fodor's Choice

 Oslo is the best place in the country for buying anything Norwegian.
 Popular souvenirs include knitwear, wood and ceramic trolls, cheese slicers, boxes with rosemaling, gold and silver jewelry, items made from pewter, smoked salmon, caviar, akvavit, chocolate, and geitost, the sweet brown goat cheese that can be found in just about every Norwegian kitchen.

 Established Norwegian brands include Porsgrund porcelain, Hadeland and Magnor glass, David Andersen jewelry, and Husfliden handicrafts (most of which are sold in branches of the Norsk flid crafts chain).
-You may also want to look for popular, classical, or folk music CDs; English translations of Norwegian books; or clothing by a Norwegian designer.
+You may also want to look for popular, classical, or folk music CDs; English translations of Norwegian books; or clothing by Norwegian designers, such as Moods of Norway.

 Prices in Norway, as in all of Scandinavia, are generally much higher than in other European countries.
-Prices of handmade articles, such as knitwear, are controlled, making comparison shopping useless.
+Prices of handmade articles, such as knitwear, are controlled, making comparison shopping pointless.
 Otherwise, shops have both sales and specials—look for the words salg and tilbud.
-In addition, if you are a resident of a country other than Norway, Sweden, Finland, or Denmark, you can have the Norwegian value-added tax (moms) refunded at the airport when you leave the country.
+In addition, if you are a resident of a country other than Norway, Sweden, Finland, or Denmark, you can have the Norwegian Value-Added Tax (mva) refunded at the airport when you leave the country.
 When you make a purchase, you must clearly state your country of residence in order to have the necessary export document filled in by store staff.

 Browse Oslo Shopping

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014